scottgigawatt/plundarr/README.md

 For more details, see the script [here](scripts/tun.sh) 📜.

-## Viewing Configuration Details
+## Viewing the Environment and Docker Compose Configuration Details 🏴‍⚓️

-The `plundarr` repository provides several tools to view and manage the environment and Docker Compose configuration details.
-While the configuration files are heavily documented to assist with understanding and customization, some users may prefer to see the uncommented versions for simplicity.
+Ahoy, mateys!
+The `plundarr` repo be providin' ye with tools t' view an' manage the environment an' Docker Compose configuration details.
+While the configuration files be heavily documented t' assist with understandin' an' customization, some o' ye may prefer t' see the uncommented versions fer simplicity.

-### Makefile Targets
+### Makefile Targets 🏴‍☠️⚓️

-The included `Makefile` contains targets to help with this:
+The included `Makefile` contains targets t' help ye navigate these treacherous waters.
+Usin' these commands will provide ye with a clearer view o' the environment an' configuration details without the additional comments.
+Set sail with confidence, ye scurvy dogs! 🏴‍☠️

 - **Print the evaluated Docker Compose default environment configuration:**